microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 7. Stop the debugger by clicking on the stop icon in the debug toolbar, or through `kb(workbench.action.debug.stop)`.

 ## Create a model for grocery list items
-Now that we have our FastAPI app working, let’s define our grocery list items by creating a Pydantic model.
+Now that we have the FastAPI app working, let’s define our grocery list items by creating a Pydantic model.
 Pydantic is a data validation and parsing library that integrates seamlessly with FastAPI.
 It allows you to define data models using Python classes with [type hints](https://docs.python.org/3/library/typing.html) for automatic validation and parsing of incoming data (which are called payloads) in API requests.

 Pylance, the default language server for Python in VS Code, supports type hinting features that can be helpful for working with Pydantic models and FastAPI.
 Let's enable a few of them: